pedronachtigall/ToxCodAn/Guide/README.md

 #use the {}_Toxins_CLEAN_FILTERED.fasta in further steps (to perform manual curation, CK, and so on)
 ```

-:warning: Please, if you don't have sure if this set of scripts may not be removing only false-positive toxins, perform some manual checks after every filtering step to ensure that only false-positive toxins (and/or chimeras) are being removed.
+:warning: Please, if you don't have sure if this set of scripts may be removing some true-positive toxins, perform some manual checks after every filtering step to ensure that only false-positive toxins (and/or chimeras) are being removed.

 </details>
 <br>